 How can we be at peace

-with God, our neighbours, and ourselves?
+with God and our neighbours,

 Aren't those conflicting priorities?

-How do we judge their relative importance?
+How can we judge their relative importance?

-How do we begin to have peace,
+How can we begin to have peace,

 It's all so personal!